Relieve tooth pain and painful sleepless nights due to nerve infection.

-In the event of severe infection, the only other alternative will be extraction.
-However, there are many consequences following an extraction, especially if a replacement is not done after the extraction.
+In the event of severe infection, the only other alternative will be to get the infected tooth extracted.
+However, there are many consequences following a tooth extraction, especially if a replacement like dental implants is not done after the extraction.

 Extracting a tooth does not just involve losing that one tooth but also results in potentially severe consequences to the region.
 Apart from shrinking the jaw bone, the disruption of the structures’ neutrality leads to tilting of adjacent teeth and over-eruption of the opposing tooth.
 These usually subtly occur without noticing and may lead to other problems such as gum disease, spacings, and chewing issues.

-This is why dentists usually recommend saving your teeth with root canal treatment whenever possible!
+This is why dentists usually recommend saving your teeth whenever possible!

-Root canal treatment may require two or more visits, especially for more complicated cases.
-Each visit will usually take 1.5 to 2hour too, depending on each case.
+The entire treatment may require two or more visits, especially for more complicated cases.
+Each visit will usually take 1.5 to 2hour, depending on each case.

-Nonetheless, the process is painless, and we aim to make your experience as comfortable as possible, with monitor screens available to play you a movie if requested!
+Nonetheless, if you need a root canal treatment for your tooth, the process is painless and we aim to make your experience as comfortable as possible with monitor screens available to play you a movie if requested!